strohs/brewery-microservices/README.md

 | Brewery Configuration Server    | 8888 |

-## Running aws
+## Running on Amazon Web Services
-The [aws](./aws) directory contains an example AWS CDK project that will run this project on AWS infrastructure.
-See the projects [readme](./aws/README.md) for more information.
+The [aws](./aws) directory contains an example AWS Cloud Development Kit project that will run this project on AWS infrastructure.
+It assumes you have familiarity with AWS.
+See the project [readme](./aws/README.md) for more information.